 Where do I start?

 Always start with your details.
 Details information will likely be sent as a details message through our casting platform and may include a show name and passcode to access your Details Blog.
 Wardrobe notes are based off your role or category and can include very specific instructions or may be given in more general terms.
 Either way, you need to base your outfit off the information given in your details.

 If you’re working on a TV show that has already aired episodes, the show itself is a great place to look for wardrobe inspiration.
 Take a close look at what the principal actors and other background are wearing to get a sense of the show’s style and color palette.

 Your roles as a Background Actor can vary dramatically from booking to booking.
 One day you’re a 1970s club patron and the next you’re a dignitary at a presidential gala.
 One way to make sure you’re successful at putting together different looks is to have some versatile wardrobe basics.
-Having some go-to items that are in good condition and fit well will give you a good foundation to base your varying looks.
+Having some go-to items that are in good condition and fit well can give you a foundation to base your varying looks.

 One of the wardrobe basics of background acting is showing up to set in clean unwrinkled clothing (unless, of course, your wardrobe details and role warrant otherwise).
 In some cases, you will be asked to come to set dressed and camera ready.
 In others, you may be instructed to bring your clothes to set with you.
-Please ensure your wardrobe makes it to set in camera ready condition.

 Keep in mind that you may have less interaction with the wardrobe department than you have in the past, so reading your details carefully and ensuring you show up as expected will help prepare you for a successful day.